riplaboratory/Kanaloa/Documentation/Software/RobotX-Simulation/WaypointNavServices/readme.md

 ## 3. Call the first service to add a waypoint

-In a new terminal window, call `way_point_service`.
-Arguments are taken in this order: latitude, longitude, and station keeping time in minutes.
+Arguments for the way_point_service are taken in this order: latitude, longitude, and station keeping time in minutes.
 Waypoints can be queued by calling this service multiple times with the desired waypoint coordinates.

+In a new terminal window, call `way_point_service`.
 Here is an example using a latitude of 21.3085, longitude of -157.8886, and desired station-keeping time of 10 minutes:

 `rosservice call -- /way_point 21.31085 -157.8886 10`